BrenoFariasdaSilva/Worked-Example-Miner/README.md

 ## License

-This project is licensed under the [Creative Commons Zero v1.0 Universal](LICENSE), which means you are free to use, modify, and distribute the code, as long as you mention include the license and attribute you as the original author for the repository.
+This project is licensed under the [Creative Commons Zero v1.0 Universal](LICENSE), which permits use, modification, distribution, and sublicensing of this code, including for commercial purposes, provided that the original copyright notice is included and proper credit is given to [Breno Farias da Silva](https://github.com/BrenoFariasdaSilva) as the original author of the repository.
 See the [LICENSE](LICENSE) file for more details.